 Remove the deep fried bhatura from the oil and place on kitchen towel which will absorb any excess oil.

 Bhatura is served with chana masala or chhole.
-Chhole bhature is a popular Indian dish and is served as brunch, lunch or dinner.
+Chhole bhature is a popular Indian dish and is served as breakfast, brunch, lunch or dinner.
 Don't forget to check out this yummy chhole or chana masala recipe in the instant pot.

 Other Indian bread recipes you may like